DocFriesen/Hypertext-Garden/README.md

 ## Planned Areas

 ### The Gate
-- Title & intro, maybe random content suggestions and "what's new", path to the Square
+- Title & intro, random & recommended suggestions, path to the Square

 ### The Square
-- Paths to the other areas, some topic groupings / tags
+- Paths to other locations, list of tags to explore

 ### The Garden
-- First draft notes, small ideas
+- First draft notes, small ideas that are sprouting before being moved to other locations

-### The Aquarium
+### The Grotto
-- Biology observations and studies
+- Natural observations, topics, and studies
+- Human evolution

+### The Library
+- Meditations on art and culture

+### The Shrine
+- Notes on psychology and psychiatry
+- Human mind

 ### The Lab
 - Notes on science methods
-- Notes on psychology and psychiatry
+- Bioengineering, neuroscience, animal studies, etc

 ### The Workbench
 - Notes on work and business
-- Notes on engineering
+- Notes on frontend / backend engineering

-### The Jungle
-- Notes on random interests
+- Notes on electronics
+- Machine learning

-### The Beyond
+### The Mezzanine
-- Speculations on the future, ought claims
+- Notes on social phenomena
+- Current events, social organization, etc.

 ### The Board (stats and figures)
 - Trends in writing topics, frequency, etc.